Vivekanand-R/AI-Product-Framework/README.md

             D. Gene Therapy: 25–30% CAGR (modifying or replacing faulty genes to cure)
             E. Wearables: 20–25% CAGR
             F. Cybersecurity/Cloud for Healthcare: 17–22%

- Market Reasearch, Swot Analysis could be leveraged further to explore the market trends.

 9. **Product Roadmapping** - Process that links a product’s vision and goals to a clear plan of execution over time.
 A roadmap serves multiple purposes: Alignment: Ensures that stakeholders, leadership, and development teams share a common understanding of priorities.
 Clarity: Breaks down abstract vision into concrete initiatives, features, and milestones.
 Adaptability: Helps teams adjust direction based on user feedback, market changes, or new opportunities.
 Communication Tool: Acts as a living document to keep customers, partners, and internal teams informed.